denisnarush/angular-table-component/src/app/table/README.md

 - Nesting (table-in-table)
 - Selection (Single/Multiple)
 - Default output for empty data: —
+- Empty template also avalible in ng-template as let-empty="empty"
 ```

 ## Features that are under development